opascope/opascope-wp/README.md

 # Installation

-Install a WP instance on your local machine from here https://wordpress.org/download/ and import opascope-db.sql file
+Install a WP instance on your local machine from here https://wordpress.org/download/ Clear everything in wp-content folder
+Intiialize repo in wp-content and download repo
+Import opascope-db.sql file

 Please do not modify themes/opascope/style.css, instead run a sass command to compile the file in /dev directory, ie `sass --watch dev/style.sass:themes/opascope/style.css`